-SAN GIMIGNANO ROSSO DOC is a red wine from the township (‘comune’) of San Gimignano in Tuscany, Italy.
-The San Gimignano Rosso DOC dates from 1996 (when it was originally called Rosso di San Gimignano) and the rules governing it have been modified several times since, the last of which was in 2011.
+San Gimignano Rosso DOC is a red wine from the commune of San Gimignano in Tuscany, Italy.
+The San Gimignano Rosso DOC dates from 1996 (when it was originally called Rosso di San Gimignano) and the rules governing it have been modified several times since, most recently in 2011.

 The Blend: San Gimignano Rosso DOC must be made from a minimum 50% Sangiovese plus upto 40% other red varieties (Cabernet Sauvignon, Merlot, Pinot Noir, or Syrah on their own or in any combination) plus up to 15% non-aromatic red Tuscan grapes.
 Wines can bear the name Cabernet Sauvignon, Merlot, Sangiovese, Syrah or Pinot Noir (Pinot Nero) if they contain at least 85% of the named grape variety.